benjamistan/tokey-webapp/README.md

 ## Building the Docker image

-From the root of this repo, run `docker build . -t tokey-webapp`.
+From the root of this repo, run `docker build . -t client`.

 <br>

 ## Running NFTM in a Docker container

-Run it using `docker run -p 3000:3000 tokey-webapp`.
+Run it using `docker run -p 3000:3000 client`.